imangR/bysykkel/README.md

 # Download bike trip data for summer 2018 for Oslo
 lapply(06:08, dl_trips_data, year = 2018, city = "Oslo")
-#> The CSV-files are downloaded to your R session's working directory
+#> The CSV-file for each month is downloaded to your R session's working directory
 ```

 ### Get realtime data from the API service